saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

         - Alter field course_ptr to starbox
         - Alter field course_ptr on box

-It detects that the child fields still haven't been deleted and that the default value for inserts of the children's parent reference still doesn't exist.
+You see management command detects that the child fields still haven't been deleted and that the default value for inserts of the children's parent reference still doesn't exist.
 Running this final migration completes the migration:

 .. code:: bash